-The Middle School provides a variety of support services to students to promote their development as individuals and learners.
+The Senior School provides a variety of support services to students to promote their development as individuals and as learners.

-Our student support team offers opportunities for academic support and enrichment, for augmenting the speech and language skills involved in the communication process, for the development of ongoing social and emotional growth, and for overall heath and well-being.
+Our student support team offers opportunities for academic support and enrichment, for the development of ongoing social and emotional growth, and for overall health and well-being.
 As a team, we are committed to helping students successfully negotiate the rich and challenging learning environment at Shady Side Academy.